adwhit/hsr/README.md

 ## Quickstart

 Take a look at the [quickstart example](examples/quickstart).
-It contains the minimum boilerplate needed to get started.
+It contains the minimum boilerplate needed to get up and running.

 ## Less Quick Start

-Take a look at the [petstore example](examples/petstore) for a more in-depth example.
+Take a look at the [petstore example](examples/petstore) for a more in-depth example showcasing a 'database' backend.

-## Roadmap
+## Features

 - [x] HTTP server
 - [x] HTTP client